-- "Acquisition" vs. "buyout": Buyout refers to the acquisition of properties with the intent to reduce risk from future flooding. - Applicant: The applicant is the Unit of General Local Government (UGLG) that applies to SCOR for a buyout project in their community.
+- "Acquisition" vs. "Buyout": Buyout refers to the acquisition of properties with the intent to reduce risk from future flooding. - Applicant: The applicant is the Unit of General Local Government (UGLG) that applies to SCOR for a buyout project in their community.
 The UGLG project application must be approved by the Mitigation Steering Committee before individual property owners can apply for a property buyout. - Beneficiary: The beneficiary is the property owner or person receiving the benefit.
 Beneficiaries must complete the beneficiary intake application to determine eligibility for the buyout. - Project Application: An application for project funding submitted to SCOR by the UGLG.
 The project application will identify specific target properties for buyout within the project area. - Beneficiary Intake Application: The beneficiary intake application is completed by the property owners of the targeted properties identified in the approved project application.
 The intake application with collect information on the property owner, household members, and any tenants that live in the property to determine eligibility for the program and incentives. - Heirs Property: Property that is owned by multiple family members must all sign the beneficiary application.
 Heirs property is not eligible for the LMI incentive. - Pre-Disaster Fair Market Value (FMV): If property meets the threshold requirements for multiple disasters, SCOR will evaluate the FMV for each of the applicable disasters and will select the FMV that is most advantageous to the property owner.
-Pre-disaster fair market value will be determined by a third party certified licensed appraiser. - Second Home if the property is not the owner's primary residence, and the owner stays in the home for at least one night a year, the home is considered a second home.
+Pre-disaster fair market value will be determined by a third party certified licensed appraiser. - Second Home For CDBG-MIT funds, a second home is defined as a home that is not the primary residence of the owner, a tenant, or occupant at the time of the storm or at the time of application for assistance.
 Disaster damaged properties that have been abandoned due to deteriorated conditions are not considered second homes.
 Second homes are not eligible for program incentives.
 V.B.6.
-Alternative requirement for housing rehabilitation-assistance for second homes.
-HUD is instituting an alternative requirement to the rehabilitation provisions at 42 U.S.C.
-5305(a)(4) as follows: Properties that serve as second homes are not eligible for rehabilitation assistance or housing incentives provided through a CDBG-MIT program.
+Alternative requirement for housing rehabilitation - assistance for second homes.
+HUD is instituting an alternative requirement to the rehabilitation provisions at 42 USC 5305(a)(4) as follows: Properties that serve as second homes are not eligible for rehabilitation assistance or housing incentives provided through a CDBG-MIT program.